Samsung Galaxy A56 5G: Camera

+The device features the same rear triple-camera setup from its predecessor: 50 MP main with OIS, 12 MP ultrawide, 5 MP macro.
+Its front camera now has a 12 MP sensor, a fewer megapixel difference from its predecessor but an upgrade on quality.
 Like its predecessor, It can record videos up to 4K@30fps and 1080p@60fps at both rear and front.
+The device is the first in the Galaxy A series to support 10-bit HDR video recording.

 The camera system on the Samsung Galaxy A56 has AI capabilities including enhanced subject detection in portrait mode, that can result in a bokeh effect in images.
 The AI features also support functions like Object Eraser, letting users edit photos with more flexibility from the device.

-Battery

-The Galaxy A56 5G is equipped with a 5000 mAh battery, like its predecessors.
-The device is one of the first in the A series line-up that supports 45W fast charging along with Galaxy A36 5G, allowing it to charge 65% in 30 minutes and 100% in 1 hour 8 minutes.

 Software

-The Galaxy A56 5G has Android 15 with One UI 7.0 pre-installed, and can be upgraded to Android 16 with One UI 8.0.
-At the Mobile World Congress 2025 in Barcelona, the new A56 alongside the A36, A26 and A16, were announced to receive 7 Android OS upgrades and 7 years of security updates (with support ending in 2032).
+The Galaxy A56 5G has Android 15 with One UI 7.0 pre-installed.
+At the Mobile World Congress 2025 in Barcelona, the new A56 alongside the A36, A26 and A16, were announced to receive 6 Android OS upgrades and 6 years of security updates.
+Initially, security updates were set to end by 2031, but was quietly extended by 1 year (until March 2032).